 The Magnolia Parallel Route, located one block north of Mulberry Street, will offer an improved pedestrian and bicycling experience with lower traffic volumes, continuous detached sidewalks and street trees, and buffered bike lanes.
-Restriping of the street will continue to accommodate vehicle lanes and parking.
+Recent and planned restriping of the street will continue to accommodate vehicle lanes and parking.
+The numbers on the striping plan above represent anticipated vehicle, parking, and bike land widths.